mrdoob/three.js/threejs/lessons/threejs-responsive.md

 ```

 In HTML the body has a margin of 5px pixels by default so setting the
-margin to 0 removes margin.
+margin to 0 removes the margin.
 Setting the html and body height to 100%
 makes them fill the window.
 Otherwise they are only as large
 as the content that fills them.

 Next we tell the `id=c` element to be
-100% the size of it's container which in this case is the body of
+100% the size of its container which in this case is the body of
 the document.

-Finally we set it's `display` mode to `block`.
-The canvas's
+Finally we set its `display` mode to `block`.
+A canvas's
 default display mode is `inline`.
 Inline
 elements can end up adding whitespace to what is displayed.
 By
 setting the canvas to `block` that issue goes away.